-1. Arrive a few minutes before the start of class.
+- Arrive a few minutes before the start of class.
 Be prepared (books and materials on the desk, ready to go) by the time the teacher starts class.

 Contrary to popular belief, class time is not a time to sit back, relax, and allow your professors to fill your brain with fascinating material.
 Class time is a time for you, as a student, to actively listen to your teacher and classmates; engage with the teacher, your classmates, and the material; and squeeze the most you can out of the precious few moments you spend with an expert in the field—your teacher.

-1. Put away your cellphone, computer, and any other electronic devices.
+- Put away your cellphone, computer, and any other electronic devices.
 If you must use your computer to take notes, turn off the wireless internet feature.
 Unless your class involves electronic or online work, those contraptions will only serve to distract you from the work at hand.
 Strive to stay focused on what your teacher and classmates are saying and refuse the temptation to communicate with the outside world during class

-2. Sit close to the front of the room, raise your hand often, and take notes.
+- Sit close to the front of the room, raise your hand often, and take notes.
 The more active you are, the more likely you will be to engage with the material.
 Avoid the temptation (and believe me, it will be strong on certain days) to sit back and “listen” without participating.
 The simple actions of raising your hand, moving your eyes from person to person as the teacher and your classmates talk, and exercising your voice will help keep your brain awake, alert, and interested.

-4. Think critically in and out of class.
+- Think critically in and out of class.
 Do so especially while participating in class and while doing your homework.
 Much graduate school curricula depends on critical thinking—use class time and homework assignments as opportunities for improving your ability to think critically, and then offer your thoughts to make class discourse more rich, meaningful, and vibrant.

-5. Be prepared for class.
+- Be prepared for class.
 This will be discussed in more detail in the next section.
 For now, know the degree to which you engage with your homework correlates to the degree to which you can effectively participate in class.
 Do not waste your teachers’ and classmates’ time by coming to class poorly prepared.

 Teachers use in-class assignments, reading assignments, and homework to give students additional time to work with class material.
 Completing your assignments with rigor and integrity is one of the best (if not only) ways to comprehend class material and to be prepared for class.
-The following is a list of ways to complete your assignments with integrity and to prepare for class:
+That means avoiding plagiarism in your papers and getting a tutor if needed.

-1. Read and comprehend the class syllabus.
+- Read and comprehend the class syllabus.
 Make sure you have a clear idea of what is expected of you during the semester.
 Write down important dates (assignment due dates, etc.) on a calendar and plan your work accordingly.

-2. Set aside a realistic amount of time for completing assignments and do not procrastinate.
+- Set aside a realistic amount of time for completing assignments and do not procrastinate.
 You will likely be incredibly busy during school—therefore, it is very important to get a head start on all of your assignments and to follow a realistic plan for getting them done.
 As soon as you receive an assignment, schedule your work.

-4. Complete all of your assignments, even if you don’t understand them.
+- Complete all of your assignments, even if you don’t understand them.
 Homework is designed to teach you something—simply by working with it, even if you don’t fully understand it, you will learn something.

 Annie Rose Stathes holds a B.A. in International Affairs and an M.A. in Political Science, both from the University of Colorado, Denver.
 She is currently an Instructor of Writing at Fort Lewis College in Durango Colorado